 Phosphorus

-Spring barley has a relatively low phosphorus (P) demand, but an adequate amount must be available for use by the plant (Table 6).
+Winter barley has a relatively moderate phosphorus (P) demand, but an adequate amount must be available for use by the plant (Table 6).
 Thus, if the soil level of P is low, the crop will respond to applied P.